Generative Bayesian Optimization: Generative Models as Acquisition Functions: Experiments

 \subsection{Text optimization}

-For this experiment, we wish to optimize a short sequence (5 letters) to minimize the edit distance to the sequence \texttt{ALOHA} --- which is implemented as a \textsc{poli} black-box \citep{Gonzalez-Duque2024poli}.
+As a first experiment, we wish to optimize a short sequence (5 letters) to minimize the edit distance to the sequence \texttt{ALOHA}, which is implemented as a \textsc{poli} black-box \citep{Gonzalez-Duque2024poli}.
 Here $\domain = \vocab^M$ where $\vocab$ is the English alphabet, and $M$ is sequence length.
 Even though this sequence is relatively short, still $|\domain| = |\vocab|^M > 11.8$ million elements.
 We increase the difficulty by only allowing $|\dataset_0| = 64$ where the minimum edit distance is 4, $\nbatch = 8$, and $T=10$.
 We compare GenBO to the classifier guided VSD \citep{Steinberg2025variational} and CbAS \citep{Brookes2019cbas}, and to a simple greedy baseline that applies (3) random mutations to its best candidates per-round \citep{Gonzalez-Duque2024poli}.
 For GenBO, VSD and CbAS we use a simple mean-field (independent) categorical proposal distribution, $\proposal$, and a uniform prior, $\prior$.
 VSD and CbAS use a simple embedding and 1-hidden layer MLP classifier for estimating PI.
+We also varied the threshold $\thresh$ annealing schedule.
 Architectural details and other experimental specifics are given in \autoref{asub:textgen}.
-Results are summarized in \autoref{fig:textopt} where we can see that the random baseline is not able to make much headway and CbAS under-performs due to its limited use of data (last batch only) in retraining.
-GenBO with the robust preference loss (rPL) and the soft-plus sEI utility is the best performing variant, and initially outperforms VSD, though VSD eventually closes the gap.